 The Autel Evo is a compact quadcopter capable of folding up much like the DJI Mavic.
 It is capable of taking 4K video at an impressive 60 fps.
 It also boasts a flight time of up to 30 minutes and a range of 7000 meters.
 Did Autel do enough to compete with the Mavic Air?
 Read on to see what we think of the Evo and what fantastic features it brings to the table.

 What is the Autel Evo?

 The Evo in an impressive feat of engineering.
 It uses cameras and sensors on the front, bottom, and back of the drone to create 2D and 3D maps which allow it to both sense and avoid obstacles in its path.
 Unlike some obstacle avoidance systems, it will not simply halt the drone.
-Instead, the Evo will maneuver it safely around the obstacle in its path.
+Instead, the Evo will maneuver it safely around any obstacles in its path.

 At CES the Autel representatives describe an impressive ability to not only sense obstacles but also the ability record their location in memory as the drone changes view angle and orientation.

 Here is a complete list of the sensors on the Evo

 The Autel Evo Camera